siunam321/CTF-Writeups/HackTheBox/Worker/README.md

 listening on [any] 443 ...
 ```

-- **Create/upload a file with the above ASP reverse shell, and repeat the previous pull request:**
+- **Create/upload a file with the above ASPX reverse shell, and repeat the previous pull request:**

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/HackTheBox/Worker/images/Pasted%20image%2020230805214336.png)